Everybody loves the smell of a new baby.

 Throughout this article, we’ve discussed lots of different possible causes for bad breath in a baby.

-If your baby’s breath smells like rotten eggs, or even if it’s a less offensive odour, the best course of action is to talk to your baby’s doctor.
+If your baby’s breath smells like rotten eggs, or even if it’s a less offensive odor, the best course of action is to talk to your baby’s doctor.

 It might be something as simple as your baby having a blocked nose, but it’s best to rule out anything serious.